Working with Beams and Posts

 To install 1/2-inch-thick drywall, use nails that are 1 3/8 inches long.
 Use only nails specifically designed for use with drywall.

-Space nails 7 inches apart on ceilings & 8 inches apart on walls.
+Space nails 7 inches apart on ceilings and 8 inches apart on walls.
 Do not nail closer than 3/8 inch or farther than ½ inch from the edge of a sheet.
 Sheets can be placed horizontally or vertically but there must be a nailing surface behind every seam.

 Drywall Hammer.
 The head of each nail is set slightly below the surface of the drywall.
-This is called “dimpling” & allows the nailhead to be concealed later with joint compound.
+This is called “dimpling” and allows the nailhead to be concealed later with joint compound.
 A standard hammer can't form a proper dimple because it's likely to damage the face paper of the dry wall.
-If the nail is driven too hard & the face paper is damaged, the nail will not hold well.
+If the nail is driven too hard and the face paper is damaged, the nail will not hold well.
 To ensure proper holding, drive a second nail nearby.
 Use a special drywall hammer, which has a slightly concave face, instead.
 Rather than claws, this hammer has a flat edge that can be used to pry drywall into tight spots.
 A similar tool with a sharpened edge is called a drywall hatchet.